zenith-parsec/melontype/README.md

 - Once properly tuned, the robot should move smoothly and consistently in the direction of the blue arc.

-(note to self: add transmitter to list of parts: FS-i6)

 TODO: images would show some ideas better